Our verdict

 Nike-React-Infinity-Run-3-forefoot-width

-Even more, the upper's pliability helps a lot in bumping up comfort.
-According to most, even in areas where their feet pushed against the shoe, it never rubbed their toes.
+The upper's pliability also helps a lot in bumping up comfort.
+Even in the areas where our feet are usually pushed against the shoe, the Infinity Run 3 never rubbed our toes.

 Nike-React-Infinity-Run-3-fit